CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Ringwraiths have many special effects, which are summarized below:

  - A Ringwraith may only be in a company with non-Ringwraith characters if he is at a Darkhaven.[^ringwraithfollowers]
- - Any ring in the Ringwraith's company at the beginning of the end-of-turn phase. is automatically tested.
+ - Any ring in the Ringwraith's company at the beginning of the end-of-turn phase is automatically tested.
 Any test in a Ringwraith's company has a modification of -2.
  - A Ringwraith may carry items, but such items have no effect.
  - Ringwraiths never make corruption checks, and corruption hazards may not be played on Ringwraiths.
  - A Ringwraith may not use a site path that contains Coastal Sea regions.